airladon/FigureOne/examples/5 - Simple Equation/README.md

-# Example 3 - Equation
+# Example 5 - Simple Equation

 Simple equation with a fraction.